derjoker/internet-does-not-forget/README.md

-# internet-does-not-forget
+# (I)nternet Does Not Forget

-(I)nternet Does Not Forget.
+> What does "deeply interesting" mean?
+It means stuff that teaches you about the world.